 Who Is Garth Brooks?

-Born in Tulsa, Oklahoma, on February 7, 1962, Garth Brooks signed with Capitol Records and released his self-titled first album in 1989, which had mild success.
-His third studio effort, Ropin’ the Wind, was the first country album to debut at No. 1 on the pop charts.
-Brooks has made a number of albums since, selling more than 100 million in all.
-He retired in 2000, but began performing again in 2009.
+Born in Tulsa, Oklahoma, on February 7, 1962, Garth Brooks signed with Capitol Records and released his self-titled first album in 1989.
+His third studio effort, Ropin’ the Wind, was the first country album to debut at No. 1 on the Billboard 200.
+He is the only artist in history to have won seven CMA Entertainer of the Year awards and to have received eight Diamond awards for album sales.

-Country singer Garth Brooks was born Troyal Garth Brooks on February 7, 1962, in Tulsa, Oklahoma.
 Brooks got his start in music singing in bars and clubs while attending Oklahoma State University.
-In 1987, he moved to Nashville for the second time—his first attempt was unsuccessful—with his wife, Sandy, to try to make it in country music.
+In 1987, he moved to Nashville.
 With help from music manager Bob Doyle, Brooks eventually signed to Capitol Records.
 His early hits include "If Tomorrow Never Comes" and "The Dance."

-Brooks announced at the end of 2000 that he wanted to spend more time with his wife, Sandy, and three daughters, Taylor Mayne Pearl (born 1992), August Anna (1994), and Allie Colleen (1996).
-He released the album Scarecrow in 2001 which debuted at No. 1 on the Billboard charts.
+Brooks announced at the end of 2000 that he wanted to spend more time with his family, including daughters, Taylor Mayne Pearl (born 1992), August Anna (born 1994), and Allie Colleen (born 1996).
+He released Scarecrow in 2001, which debuted at No. 1 on the Billboard charts.
 It would be his last studio album for over a decade.
-Struggling to balance his work and family life, Brooks divorced his wife in October 2000 and officially retired from recording and performing.

 Wynn Las Vegas